EllyPirelly/learnings-wes-bos-JSbeginner/module-02-functions/README.md

 console.log(`Your total is $${calculateBillReturn()}, inclucing tax.`); // Your total is $112.99999999999999, inclucing tax.
 ```

-- `total` here is a temporary variables, created inside a function's body
+- `total` here is a temporary variable, created inside a function's body
 - when the function is done running, `total` gets cleaned up ("garbage collected")
 - if you have to capture a value, you need to stick it into a new variable